docarray/docarray/docs/user_guide/storing/index_elastic.md

 ## Access documents

-To access the `Doc`, you need to specify the `id`.
+To access a document, you need to specify its `id`.
 You can also pass a list of `id` to access multiple documents.

 ```python
 # access a single Doc